project-gemmi/gemmi/docs/cif-parser.rst

 if the filename ends with ``.gz``::

     gemmi::cif::Document doc = gemmi::cif::read(gemmi::MaybeGzipped(path));

+If you use it, you must also link the program with zlib.
+On Unix systems it usually means adding ``-lz`` to the compiler invocation.

 And if the ``path`` above is ``-``, the standard input is read.